 And don't dismiss the necessity for a partnership agreement because your proposed partner is your good friend; some of the ugliest partnership breakups I have heard about or witnessed have occurred between friends who assumed that they knew what their friend thought or would do.
-Remember that for general partnerships each partner is jointly responsible for any debts/liabilities incurred by the business.
+Remember that for general partnerships, each partner is jointly responsible for any debts/liabilities incurred by the business.

 A good partnership agreement has to provide answers to these questions:

 - What Is the Financial Contribution of Each Partner?: Memory is fluid and unreliable.
 You want to ensure that the financial contribution that each partner brings to the partnership is written down in your partnership agreement in the case of later disagreement.
 It may be that some partners can contribute more startup capital to the venture than others.
 In this case, the others may be able to make their contribution in the form of "sweat equity," which should be valued and specified in the agreement.

-Obviously, you hope that your partnership makes a profit.
+- What Constitutes Income in the Partnership?: You hope that your partnership makes a profit.
 But how will partners draw income from those profits?
 If it's agreed that partners will draw salaries, how much and how often?
 What percentage of the profits will be plowed back into the business?

-Sometimes property use is obvious.
+- How Will/Can Partnership Property Be Used by Individual Partners?: Sometimes property use is obvious.
 If two people decide to partner to open a restaurant and one partner brings a property that she owns with a building suitable to being a restaurant on it to the partnership, that's presumably what they would do.
 But sometimes it's not.
 Does the creator of the web application want to allow the other partner(s) to modify it?
 Will the hairdresser share her clients?
 Get it sorted out ahead of time to avoid a lot of thorns.

-Obviously, your partnership will need a business bank account.
+- How Will Bank Accounts Be Set up and How Will Accounting and Tax Matters Be Handled?: Your partnership will need a business bank account.
 But how will signing privileges be set up?
 Will your business use a line of credit?
 Can purchases be made without the consent of other partners?
 Will your partnership use a bookkeeper and/or accountant or will one of the partners do this?

-It's very nice to say that "we'll sit down and discuss whatever issue comes up."
+- How Will Disputes Related to the Partnership Be Resolved?: It's very nice to say that "we'll sit down and discuss whatever issue comes up."
 And you and your partner(s) may well do that.
 But that doesn't mean that you'll agree.
 Turning over your dispute to a mediator agreed on in advance is one way to break deadlocks.
 Another is to use your business advisory board to resolve disputes.
 Whatever way you choose, make sure that you have it written into your partnership agreement.

 - What Happens If One Partner Dies or Becomes Disabled or Incapacitated?: If one partner becomes incapacitated or dies, how will the other(s) carry on the business?
 Making arrangements ahead of time can mean the difference between being able to continue doing business and business collapse.
 A buyout agreement is an answer; it specifies what happens to the ownership of the business if something happens to one of the partners.
 A buyout agreement can be an entirely separate agreement or exist as several clauses in your partnership agreement.

-It is also a situation that will be covered by your buyout agreement.
+- What Happens If One Partner Wants to Leave the Partnership?: It is also a situation that will be covered by your buyout agreement.
 Issues your buyout agreement should cover include whether or not a departing partner has to be bought out, what price will be paid and how, and who can buy the departing partner’s share of the business.
 (This may be limited to other partners, for instance.)

-Any small business should have its exit strategy planned from the get-go, but it's even more important with a partnership.
+- How Will the Sale of the Business Be Handled?: Any small business should have its exit strategy planned from the get-go, but it's even more important with a partnership.
 If selling the business is the plan, partners need to agree in advance on acceptable processes and numbers.
 Two prime areas of future disagreement; business valuation and profit sharing.
 Commonly one partner feels she put more into the partnership or worked harder, so is due to a bigger share.

 Partnership Agreements Are Essential